 Travel north along the Lewis and Clark Trail to Platte.
 It was in this area that Lewis and Clark recorded seeing smoldering "volcanic" bluffs along the river.
 Travel to Chamberlain via Highway 50 and Interstate 90 and tour the Akta Lakota Museum, which houses Native American artifacts and art.
 A replica of Lewis and Clark’s keelboat can be seen at the Interstate 90 Information Center.
 Also available in Chamberlain: boat rentals and horseback riding.

-In the Pierre/Fort Pierre area, tour the Buffalo Interpretive Center or the Casey Tibbs South Dakota Rodeo Center.
+In the Pierre/Fort Pierre area, tour the Casey Tibbs South Dakota Rodeo Center.
 Next, visit Fischer's Lilly Park in Fort Pierre, the site where Lewis and Clark had their first meeting with the Lakota Sioux at the mouth of the Bad River.
 A fascinating exhibit at the Cultural Heritage Center explores Native American culture in South Dakota.
 A replica of a Jefferson Peace and Friendship Medal, which Lewis and Clark handed out on their journey, also is on display.
 While in Pierre, be sure to visit the State Capitol.
 The beautiful 1910 building has been restored to its original splendor.
 Stay the night in Pierre/Fort Pierre.